w3tecch/express-typescript-boilerplate/README.md

 - **GraphQL** provides as a awesome query language for our api [GraphQL](http://graphql.org/).
 - **DataLoaders** helps with performance thanks to caching and batching [DataLoaders](https://github.com/facebook/dataloader).

-### Comming soon

-- **Custom Commands** are also available in our setup and really easy to use or even extend.
-- **Scaffolding Commands** will speed up your development tremendously as you should focus on business code and not scaffolding.

 # Table of Contents

 - [Getting Started](#getting-started)